STEMin3D/STEMin3D/Scripts/Assets/Unity/Functions/ReadMe.md

 **Sliders don't appear when the button is clicked**
    - Make sure that the gameobject named "Eccentricity" is used for the `SlidersParent`.
 If the eccentricity input field is used instead, the sliders won't appear as they won't have a `SlidersParent`.

+## Result
+The finished UI should look and work as follows:

+   1. In the bottom right-hand side of the screen, there are six input fields with the symbol of its Orbital Element next to it.
+Below each input field, there should be a grayed-out slider.
+Bellow that, their is a button labled 'Set.'
+   2. The user will then type out the value of each Orbital Element in the respective input field.
+   3. Once the 'Set' button is pressed, the input fields, the 'Set' button, and the grayed-out sliders will disappear and be replaced with active sliders set to the inputted values, with their current values displayed right above them.
+   4. The user can then move the sliders to adjust the values.